Ocuco/acuitas-marketplace-plugin/README.md

 This solution offers third party developers an environment to develop their own Actuitas Marketplace Plugin in isolation before submitting it for review.

+To view the Market Place API documentation and to get more information on how to build Acuitas Marketplace plugins please visit the [Acuitas Marketplace developer site](https://dev.ocuco.com).

 ## 🏗️ Project Structure

 ```